vansh-tiwari/vansh-tiwari/README.md

 ### Hi there, I'm Raghuvansh 👋

 ## As long as I am learning, I'm a student.
-- 🌱 I’m currently working on AngularJS
+- 🌱 I’m currently working on Angular
 - 🥅 Current Goals: Trying to contribute to Open Source projects
 - ⚡ Fun fact: I learn from TV shows/Anime/Manwas/Mangas